 Of course, none of these solutions is a long-term fix if your dog has parasites, allergies, kidney failure, a cold, or any of the other primary reasons that your dog won’t eat.

 Once you get your dog to the vet, your vet will need to run a variety of tests to determine why your dog won’t eat.
 Treatment may range from basic antibiotics to inducing vomiting to full-on chemotherapy treatments.

-While you’re waiting for your appointment at the vet’s, you might wonder how long your dog has.
+While you’re waiting for your appointment at the vet, you might wonder how long your dog can go without eating.
 Luckily, your dog isn’t going to waste away if she misses a meal or two.
 Most dogs can go without food for three, four, or five days without too much long-term damage to their bodies.